axonivy/runtimelog-view/README.md

-# Form Editor (Prototype)
+# Form View (Prototype)

-This repo contains the prototype of the web-based next gen form editor.
+This repo contains the prototype of the web-based next gen form view.

 ## Client